Find the best running earbuds that stick in ears like glue and make you run like a cheetah (almost).

 Cheap Earbuds for Running

-If you’re looking for budget truly wireless earbuds that you can take on a run, then the Jbuds Air are a great choice.
+If you’re looking for budget Bluetooth earbuds that you can take on a run, then the Jbuds Air are a great choice.

-For under $50, you get almost 6 hours of music per charge.
-They’re offering IPX5 water and sweat resistance and stick in ears well.
+You get almost six hours of music per charge which is similar to the best earbuds under $50.
+They’re offering IP55 rating of water and sweat resistance and stick in ears well.

-With built-in controls and a microphone, you can have a phone call during a run and change songs, volume, or call up voice assistant hands-free.
+With built-in controls and a microphone, you can have a phone call during a run and change songs, volume levels, or call-up voice control assistant hands-free.